History of Jerry Jones in Timeline

 1971: Establishment of Buena Vista Animal Paradise

-In 1971, after selling the insurance company, the Joneses started Buena Vista Animal Paradise on 400 acres of their ranch.
+In 1971, after selling the insurance company, the Joneses established Buena Vista Animal Paradise, a tourist attraction featuring exotic animals.

-In 1987, Jimmy Johnson led the University of Miami Hurricanes to a national championship.
+In 1987, Jimmy Johnson led the University of Miami Hurricanes to a national championship prior to being hired as coach for the Cowboys in 1989.

-On February 25, 1989, Jerry Jones purchased the Dallas Cowboys and fired Tom Landry, replacing him with Jimmy Johnson.
+On February 25, 1989, Jerry Jones purchased the Dallas Cowboys and subsequently fired Tom Landry and hired Jimmy Johnson.

 1989: Purchase of the Dallas Cowboys